Data Processing Addendum ("DPA")

 1. DATA PROTECTION

-1.1 Each Party shall comply with the obligations imposed on such Party by applicable data protection laws, including the EU General Data Protection Regulation and EU member states laws implementing the same, the California Consumer Privacy Act (“Data Protection Legislation”) to the extent that those obligations are pertinent to performing the obligations under the Agreement and the data processed in connection with such Agreement.
+1.1 Each Party shall comply with the obligations imposed on such Party by applicable data protection laws, including the EU General Data Protection Regulation and EU member states laws implementing the same, and the California Consumer Privacy Act (“Data Protection Legislation”) to the extent that those obligations are applicable to performing the obligations under the Agreement and the data processed in connection with such Agreement.

-1.2 The terms "Data Controller", “Data Processor,” "Data Subject", “Personal Data Breach,” and "Personal Data" shall be interpreted in accordance with the applicable Data Protection Legislation.
+1.2 The terms "Data Controller", “Business,” “Data Processor,” “Service Provider,” "Data Subject", “Personal Data Breach,” and "Personal Data" shall be interpreted in accordance with the applicable Data Protection Legislation.
 For the purpose of this DPA, Personal Data includes “Personal Information” as defined by applicable Data Protection Legislation.
 All other terms are defined in the Agreement, as applicable.

 2. ROLES OF THE PARTIES